amandaguglieri/hackinglife/docs/az-900-exams.md

 - RBAC supports a wider range of authentication protocols than traditional methods.
 - RBAC provides centralized management of user identities and access.
 - RBAC allows you to assign permissions to specific roles rather than individual users.
+(Correct)
 - RBAC provides stronger encryption for sensitive data.